evilc3/NLP_V2/README.md

 In this section I have made use of ml model like logistic regression with OneVsRestClassifier as thses models can hangle multi-label data.
 The reason for doing this is that my final year project was based on a similar mult-label problem where in I had to develope a model which could be deployed on a server as a result both the compute power and memory needed for re-training the model is limited hence the use of ml models instead of resource intensive LSTMs,also the size of the dataset was small as this was a piolit project the company who had give us the project.

-5. Attention: Attention has become an very important part of NLP.The reason why most of the advancements in the field (ImageNet moment).
+5. <b>Attention</b>: Attention has become an very important part of NLP.The reason why most of the advancements in the field (ImageNet moment).
 The purpose of this folder is to house all the different attentions architectures.
 The attention mechanisms included in the folder are

 1. Simple Attention :
 2. Self Attention